Featured in...

 Reviews shown are for The Debt Advice Service.

-How Much are AEO Deductions?
+How Much are the Deductions?

 How much your employer can deduct from your weekly earnings, depends on how much you earn.
 In general, the more you earn the higher the deduction.
 The table below explains how much AEO will be for specific income ranges.